E-Almqvist/cppbot/lib/README.md

 # Libraries
-You will be needing the following libraries in order for the bot to work.
+You will be needing the following libraries in order for the bot to compile.

 #### File Structure
 In order for the program to compile correctly your libraries should be placed like this: